tjintranet/Enhanced-XML-Reader/README.md

 # Enhanced XML Reader

-A powerful, web-based XML visualization and analysis tool with advanced schema generation capabilities.
+A powerful, web-based XML visualization and analysis tool with advanced schema generation and XPath functionality.
 Parse, explore, filter, and export XML data with an intuitive drag-and-drop interface.

 ## 🚀 Features